Cohorts¶

 prompts/changes" flow where the same code accumulates:

-AGENT=claude MODEL=sonnet runeward fleet up
+AGENT=claude MODEL=sonnet runeward cohort up

-runeward fleet export ./out
+runeward cohort export ./out

 Switch agent/model any time by changing the env vars.